NUIKit/GraphicsServices/README.md

 Carbon controls far too much, and interacting with it in some form remains a necessary evil if one wishes to get an app off the ground and into the dock.
 That is, frankly, unacceptable.
 We can do better, we must do better!
-In that spirit this framework draws upon the spirit of [GraphicsServices](http://iphonedevwiki.net/index.php/GraphicsServices.framework), iOS' eventing and high-level graphics extension library to redo the fundamental event pump machinery in OS X.
+In that spirit this framework draws upon the essence of [GraphicsServices](http://iphonedevwiki.net/index.php/GraphicsServices.framework), iOS' eventing and high-level graphics extension library to redo the fundamental event pump machinery in OS X.